algorandfoundation/xGov/Proposals/xgov-34.md

 Amount: 0
 Description: https://github.com/HashMapsData2Value/gjallarbro/tree/main/modgunn Barebones PoC

-### Convert PoC into proper Beaker & Algokit code
+### Milestone 1: Convert PoC into proper Beaker & Algokit code, pull down
-Date: 1 month
+Date: 3 month
-Amount: 30000
+Amount: 90000
 Description:
 - Since I wrote the PoC lots of nice things have happened on Algorand.
 I need to recreate it with AlgoKit and into Beaker, adding tests and so on.
-- I also need to add a logicsig that will fund a transaction group allowing a new Algorand account with 0 Algo to claim Algo.

-### CLI Tool
+- Scripts that install and set up the local Algorand and Monero nodes.
+- Scripts that install and set up the local Algorand and Monero wallets.
+- Simple script that will publish contract to Algorand and what's necessary to Monero.

+### Future Milestones: CLI tool & Trade Daemon & Make everything compatible with XMR/ASA
-Date: 4 months
+Date: 3 months
-Amount: 120000
+Amount: 90000
 Description:
-- With the CLI tool you'll be able to set the parameters for the trade, confirm with the counter-part, publish the contract, and then follow through with the steps of the protocol.
+- With the CLI tool you'll be able to set easily the parameters for the trade and pass the proposal to the counterpart.
-- CLI tool will assume you have an Algorand and Monero node available, as well as the wallets for each.
-- Will include video tutorial.

-### Make everything compatible with XMR/ASA
-Date: 1 month
-Amount: 30000
-Description:
+- "Daemon" that will follow through with the steps of the protocol, communicate with wallets, query node indexers, break off trade or punish counterpart.
 - Convert everything to be able to handle trades between XMR and ASA.
 In particular will require looking at opt-ins, how to ensure MBR Algo is available, etc.
+- Will include video tutorial.

 ## Benefits for the community